Boulder Valley School District RE-2

 DAC is a legally constituted committee composed of members nominated by each of the School Accountability Committees (SACs), as well as members at large.
 All nominations will be submitted to the District Accountability Committee Executive Team and the Board of Education for approval each September.
 DAC will make a good faith effort to ensure there are at least three parents, one teacher, one school administrator, and one community member who is not employed by the school district, who resides within the district, and who does not have children in Boulder Valley Schools.

 1. School representatives on DAC must be nominated by their SACs.
 A school may choose to replace its representative at any time by nominating another person to the District Accountability Committee Executive Team.
 Each school may only designate one DAC representative.
-Any DAC member who is no longer a school representative may submit an application for continued service as an at-large member.

 3. Applications for at-large members will be reviewed by the District Accountability Committee Executive Team, and sent to the Superintendent for recommendation to the Board of Education.
 The Executive Team will make efforts to check that no school is represented by more than two (2) DAC members - one school representative and one at-large member.

 The District Liaison (superintendent's designee) shall serve as a non-voting member of DAC.
-He/she will inform DAC of district and state policies, activities, and decisions from the state legislature, Colorado State Board of Education and Colorado Department of Education; seek necessary financial and administrative support for DAC activities; facilitate communication between DAC and the administration, and organize, coordinate, and disseminate information and training among SACs, DAC, and the BVSD Board of Education.
+They will inform DAC of district and state policies, activities, and decisions from the state legislature, Colorado State Board of Education and Colorado Department of Education; seek necessary financial and administrative support for DAC activities; facilitate communication between DAC and the administration, and organize, coordinate, and disseminate information and training among SACs, DAC, and the BVSD Board of Education.

 The Board of Education will identify a Board Member as a liaison to DAC.
 This liaison will be a non-voting member of DAC.
-He/she will also inform DAC of district and state policies, activities, and decisions from the state legislature and Colorado Department of Education; seek Board support for DAC activities; and facilitate communication between DAC and the BVSD Board of Education.
+They will also inform DAC of district and state policies, activities, and decisions from the state legislature and Colorado Department of Education; seek Board support for DAC activities; and facilitate communication between DAC and the BVSD Board of Education.

 In the event a DAC member finds it necessary to resign, the Membership Officer will initiate a request that the local SAC nominate a representative.

 - Attend all scheduled DAC meetings.
-If a member must miss a meeting, he/she should contact any officer, or the District Liaison, for an excused absence.
+If a member must miss a meeting, they should contact any officer, or the District Liaison, for an excused absence.
 Any member having three consecutive absences will be contacted by the Executive Team to see if that person wishes to remain on DAC.

 - Participate on at least one subcommittee and/or serve as an elected DAC officer or a liaison to another organization.
 Each member shall notify the Chairperson of his/her preference for a subcommittee or liaison position.